leeway64/promoting-human-rights-a-collection-of-organizations-I-support/doc/analysis-of-global-freedom-scores.md

-# Analysis of Global Freedom Scores for several noteworthy countries
+# Analysis of Global Freedom Scores for Selected Countries

 ![]()